You are here: Urology Textbook > Testes > Disorders of sex development > 5α-reductase deficiency

 - 5α-reductase deficiency affects only males

-- The onset of puberty results in a masculinization (voice, body habitus, genital growth, descensus of the testes) through the conversion of the rising testosterone by the 5α-reductase activity in the skin.
+- The onset of puberty results in masculinization (voice, body habitus, genital growth, descensus of the testes) by the rising testosterone (direct effect and conversion by type 1 5α-reductase of the skin).

 - Elevated testosterone and low dihydrotestosterone.